mohammadi-com/GetRemoteJobOffers/README.md

 I'm always on the lookout for more domain and language-specific job platforms, so if you know of any, feel free to share them in the [discussions](https://github.com/mohammadi-com/JobNavigator/discussions) section.

+### Cold Outreach
+When you're job hunting, you might come across a position that you really love and are a great fit for.
+To stand out, consider searching for the company founders or hiring managers and finding their contact emails using [RocketReach](https://rocketreach.co/) or other tools.

+Then, take the time to write a compelling letter explaining why you’d be valuable to the company and highlight the skills that match the position.
+Attach your resume and send it directly to them.

+This method is time-consuming, so aim to do it for about 10 jobs per month.
+The extra effort can set you apart from other applicants and increase your chances of getting an interview.

+This approach has often led to interviews for me.

+### Referrals
+If you're going for a job and you know someone at the company, ask them to refer you.
+It could benefit your friend too, as companies often pay referral bonuses if you get hired.

+Plus, it helps you by often getting you straight to the interview stage.
+Your friend can also help you prep for the interviews.